Real-time gross settlement

-Real-time gross settlement (RTGS) systems are specialist funds transfer systems where the transfer of money or securities takes place from one bank to any other bank on a "real-time" and on a "gross" basis.
+Real-time gross settlement (RTGS) systems are specialist funds transfer systems where the transfer of money or securities takes place from one bank to any other bank on a "real-time" and on a "gross" basis to avoid settlement risk.
 Settlement in "real time" means a payment transaction is not subjected to any waiting period, with transactions being settled as soon as they are processed.
+However, real time does not necessarily mean immediately or instantly and can be subject to processing (e.g., wire transfers via FedWire are real time but can take hours in some cases while the issuing or reviewing bank’s wire room reviews or processes it, if necessary).
 "Gross settlement" means the transaction is settled on a one-to-one basis, without bundling or netting with any other transaction.
 "Settlement" means that once processed, payments are final and irrevocable.

 History

 As of 1985, three central banks implemented RTGS systems, while by the end of 2005, RTGS systems had been implemented by 90 central banks.

 The first system that had the attributes of an RTGS system was the US Fedwire system which was launched in 1970.
 This was based on a previous method of transferring funds electronically between US federal reserve banks via telegraph.
 The United Kingdom and France both independently developed RTGS type systems in 1984.
 The UK system was developed by the Bankers' Clearing House in February 1984 and was called CHAPS.
 The French system was called SAGITTAIRE.
 A number of other developed countries launched systems over the next few years.
 These systems were diverse in operation and technology, being country-specific as they were usually based upon previous processes and procedures used in each country.

-In the 1990s international finance organizations emphasized the importance of large-value funds transfer systems which banks use to settle interbank transfers for their own account as well as for their customers as a key part of a country's financial infrastructure.
+In the 1990s international finance organizations emphasized the importance of large-value funds transfer systems which banks use to settle interbank transfers for their own account as well as for their customers as a key part of a country's financial market infrastructure.
 By 1997 a number of countries, inside as well as outside the Group of Ten, had introduced real-time gross settlement systems for large-value funds transfers.
 Nearly all G-10 countries had plans to have RTGS systems in operation in the course of 1997 and many other countries were also considering introducing such systems.